-- 42. In light of the representations received, our Assistant Commissioners recommended that we modify our initial proposals for the North East sub-region. - 43.
-Our Assistant Commissioners considered that the initial proposals for five constituencies including wards from the City of Sunderland were disruptive to local ties across all except the Sunderland Central constituency.
-They compared these to the support received for the Blaydon and Gateshead constituencies, and counter proposals to instead divide the Borough of Gateshead between four constituencies and the City of Sunderland between three.
+674. In light of the representations received, our Assistant Commissioners recommended that we modify our initial proposals for the North East sub-region.

+- 675. Our Assistant Commissioners considered that the initial proposals for five constituencies including wards from the City of Sunderland were disruptive to local ties across all except the Sunderland Central constituency.
+They compared these with the support received for the Blaydon and Gateshead constituencies, and counter proposals to instead divide the Borough of Gateshead between four constituencies and the City of Sunderland between three.
 Broadly speaking, the choice was to either disrupt Sunderland and Durham, or Gateshead.
-They concluded that dividing Gateshead in this way would help to reduce the breaking of community ties across Durham, Jarrow, Sunderland and Washington.
-They investigated a number of counter proposals received and considered that the statutory factors in the sub-region could best be reflected by splitting a single ward -Trimdon and Thornley - between constituencies.

-- 44. They therefore recommended: a Blaydon and Consett constituency, which would pair the two towns across the Borough of Gateshead with County Durham; a Gateshead and Whickham constituency, to include three wards around the Whickham area; a Jarrow constituency to include four Borough of Gateshead wards and seven Borough of South Tyneside wards; a South Shields constituency as initially proposed; and a Washington constituency that was comprised of seven City of Sunderland wards and two Gateshead wards, Birtley and Lamesley. - 45.
-Our Assistant Commissioners proposed to retain a Houghton and Sunderland South constituency unchanged from the existing, other than to additionally include the City of Sunderland St Anne's ward.
-They recommended no change to the Sunderland Central constituency as initially proposed, particularly given this had been largely supported during the consultation. - 46.
-They recommended: a Bishop Auckland constituency that extended further north than the existing to include the County of Durham wards of Crook, Tow Law and Weardale.
-They proposed a City of Durham constituency similar to the existing, entirely within the County of Durham boundary and reflected the community ties of the Coxhoe ward.
-They proposed; an Easington constituency extended slightly to its west including part of the Trimdon and Thornley ward; a Newton Aycliffe and Spennymoor constituency including a split of the Trimdon and Thornley ward with the Easington constituency which allowed for the unification of Spennymoor in a single constituency; and a North Durham constituency that was similar to the existing though now also included the Lanchester ward, agreed with their recommendations.
-We recognised that while this pattern divided the Borough of Gateshead between four constituencies, we considered it resulted in a pattern of constituencies that were most closely aligned with the existing configuration and better reflected the community ties evidence received.
+They concluded that dividing Gateshead in this way would help to reduce the breaking of community ties across Durham, Jarrow, Sunderland, and Washington.
+They investigated a number of counter proposals received and considered that the statutory factors in the sub-region could best be reflected by splitting a single ward Trimdon and Thornley between constituencies. - 676.
+They therefore recommended: a Blaydon and Consett constituency, which would pair the two towns across the Borough of Gateshead with County Durham; a Gateshead and Whickham constituency, to include three wards around the Whickham area; a Jarrow constituency, to include four Borough of Gateshead wards and seven Borough of South Tyneside wards; a South Shields constituency as initially proposed; and a Washington constituency that comprised seven City of Sunderland wards and two Borough of Gateshead wards, Birtley and Lamesley. - 677.
+Our Assistant Commissioners proposed to retain a Houghton and Sunderland South constituency unchanged from the existing, other than to additionally include the City of Sunderland St. Anne's ward.
+They recommended no change to the Sunderland Central constituency as initially proposed, particularly given this had been largely supported during the consultation. - 678.
+They recommended: a Bishop Auckland constituency that extended further north than the existing to include the County of Durham wards of Crook, Tow Law, and Weardale.
+They proposed a City of Durham constituency that was entirely within the County of Durham.
+They proposed: an Easington constituency extended slightly to its west including part of the Trimdon and Thornley ward; a Newton Aycliffe and Spennymoor constituency including a split of the Trimdon and Thornley ward with the Easington constituency, which allowed for the unification of Spennymoor in a single constituency; and a North Durham constituency that was similar to the existing but now also included the Lanchester ward.
+We agreed with their recommendations.
+We recognised that, while this pattern divided the Borough of Gateshead between four constituencies, we considered it resulted in a pattern of constituencies that were most closely aligned with the existing configuration and better reflected the community ties evidence received.